alexwebr/evilmaid_chkdsk/README.md

 Evil Maid CHKDSK
 ===============
 This is s simple 512-byte MBR program that pretends to be Windows CHKDSK.
-It asks the user for a password, writes that password back to media, renders that media unbootable, and reboots.
+It asks the user for a password, writes that password back to the media it booted from, renders that media unbootable, and reboots.

 To assemble
 ----------